TimoKats/pylan/misc/docs.md

 - Subtract(schedule, value)
 - Multiply(schedule, value)
 - Divide(schedule, value)
-- AddGrow(schedule for addition, addition value, schedule for multiplication, multiply value):
-  Adds a value that can be {de,in}creased over time based on another schedule.

 Note, all implementations have the following optional parameters:
 - __start_date__: str or datetime with the minimum date for the pattern to start